Vladimir-csp/uwsm/README.md

     various names were given on command line, they go here.
   - `app-@autostart.service.d/slice-tweak.conf` - assigns XDG autostart apps to
     `app-graphical.slice`
-- shutdown and cleanup target
+- shutdown and cleanup units
   - `wayland-session-shutdown.target` - conflicts with operational units.
     Triggered by the end of `wayland-wm*.service` units for more robust cleanup, including on failures.
 But can also be called manually for shutdown.
+  - `wayland-session-bindpid@.service` - starts `waitpid` utility for a given
+    PID.
+Invokes `wayland-session-shutdown.target` when deactivated.
+    Started by `uwsm start`.

 After units are generated, compositor can be started by:
 `systemctl --user start wayland-wm@${compositor}.service`

+But this would run it completely disconnected from a login session or any process that started it.
+To fix that use `wayland-session-bindpid@.service` to track PID of login shell and stop graphical session when it exits:

+`systemctl --user start wayland-session-bindpid@$$.service`
-Add `--wait` to hold terminal until session ends.

-`exec` it from login shell to bind to login session:
+Add `--wait` to hold the terminal until session ends, `exec` it to bind to login
+session:

 `exec systemctl --user start --wait wayland-wm@${compositor}.service`

-Still if login session is terminated, wayland session will continue running, most likely no longer being accessible.

-To also bind it the other way around, shell traps are used:

-`trap "if systemctl --user is-active -q wayland-wm@${compositor}.service ; then systemctl --user --stop wayland-wm@${compositor}.service ; fi" INT EXIT HUP TERM`

-This makes the end of login shell also be the end of wayland session.
+This makes the end of login shell also be the end of wayland session and vice versa.

 When `wayland-wm-env@.service` is started during `graphical-session-pre.target`
 startup, `uwsm aux prepare-env ${compositor}` is launched (with shared set of